Holographic Symmetry Algebras for Gauge Theory and Gravity: Introduction

 The pure gluon algebra is derived in Section \ref{subsec:Gluons}.
 In 4D nonabelian gauge theory with group $G$, the leading soft theorem implies a standard closed 2D celestial $G$-current algebra \cite{Strominger:2013lka,He:2015zea,Fan:2019emx,Adamo:2019ipt,Pate:2019mfs}.
 The subleading soft theorem implies two further $G$-valued holomorphic currents \cite{Lysov:2014csa,Pate:2019lpp,Banerjee:2020vnt}.
 We show that these form an \slr\ doublet.
 Commutators of two of these currents give yet further symmetry generators, which form an \slr\ triplet.
 Continuing in this manner, we construct an infinite tower of $G$-currents in finite-dimensional \slr\ representations and present their algebra.
 These currents have integral left$+$right conformal dimensions $\Delta=1,0,-1,...$ where the operator product expansion is known to contain poles \cite{Pate:2019lpp,Guevara:2019ypd}.
 Spacetime translation invariance, which is not manifest in this presentation, combines these currents into a representation of the Poincar\'e group.

 In Section \ref{subsec:Gravitons}, we consider the algebra of conformally soft positive helicity gravitons.
-Here the $\Delta=1$ leading \slr-doublet current generates supertranslations.
-The $\Delta=0$ \slr-triplet current closes with itself and generates the \slr\ current algebra.\footnote{The shadow of this current is the Vir$_R$ stress tensor in \cite{Kapec:2016jld}.} At $\Delta=-1$ one encounters the \slr-quadruplet current associated to the subsubleading soft graviton theorem.
+Here the $\Delta=1$ \slr-doublet current generates supertranslations.
+The $\Delta=0$ \slr-triplet current closes with itself.\footnote{The shadow of this current is the Vir$_R$ stress tensor in \cite{Kapec:2016jld}.} At $\Delta=-1$ one encounters the \slr-quadruplet current associated to the subsubleading soft graviton theorem.
 These three currents then generate an infinite tower of currents, whose algebra we present.
-In Section \ref{subsec:GluonsGravitons} we couple gluons and gravitons, and show in particular that the $\Delta=0$ \slr\ current algebra generates \slr\ transformations on gluons as well as gravitons.
+In Section \ref{subsec:GluonsGravitons} we couple gluons and gravitons and determine the resulting algebra.
 A directly analogous result applies to the coupling between photons and gravitons, although we do not include explicit formulae for that case.

 In Section \ref{sec:amps}, we show explicitly that the OPEs we derive are encoded in four-gluon MHV scattering amplitudes, a result that can be extended to general multiplicity using the BCFW construction as described in \cite{Guevara:2019ypd}.
 Section \ref{sec:Summary} collects our results for the full \slr\ gluon and graviton algebra and we describe the straightforward application of these results to photons.
 Appendix \ref{app:Gluons} contains details of the gluon-gluon OPE calculation, which the graviton-graviton and gluon-graviton OPE calculations closely mimic.
 Appendix \ref{app:block} presents a compact, manifestly conformally covariant formula for the contribution to an OPE from a primary and all its $SL(2, \mathbb{R})_L \otimes SL(2, \mathbb{R})_R$ descendants.
 While this work was in progress \cite{Banerjee:2020zlg,Banerjee:2020vnt} appeared with overlapping results.